 If you want to save money on property tax, please don't call the assessors office to update your city property records.
 Instead, let the inefficient, bureaucratic machine take its sweet time!

 The property assessor's goal is to try and extract as much money from homeowners as possible.
 Your goal as a homeowner is to save as much money on property taxes as possible.

 One of the main reasons why many homeowners do not remodel with a permit is to avoid detection by the property assessors office.
-If they know you remodeled a kitchen or increased livable space, they will raise the assessed value of your home, and hence your property taxes.
+If they know you remodeled a kitchen or increased livable space, they will raise the assessed value of your home.
+As a consequence, your property taxes will go up forever.